sausheong/anthill/README.md

 The `reply_to` tells the client which queue to monitor for the response, while the `correlation_id` makes sure it's the correct response to the message it sent earlier.
 The `routing_key` is the name of the queue, so you should create a worker that monitors a channel with that name.

+You can find more samples of client code in the _samples_ directory.

 ## Workers

 Workers are started in independent threads.
 Anthill uses [JRuby](http://www.jruby.org/) by default, meaning these are OS threads.
 You can also run in MRI 1.9 and above, though it will mean that the workers will run in green threads instead.